Amy Catanzano

-Amy Catanzano (born 1974) is an American poet from Boulder, Colorado.
-She is the author of Multiversal, which won the PEN USA Literary Award in Poetry.
+Amy Catanzano is an American poet from Boulder, Colorado.
+She is the author of The Imaginary Present: Essays in Quantum Poetics, published in 2025 by the University of Michigan Press in the Poets on Poetry Series.
+The Poets on Poetry Series collects critical works by contemporary poets, gathering together the articles, interviews, and book reviews by which they have articulated the poetics of a new generation.
+The Series has published critical works by poets such as former U.S. Poet Laureate Joy Harjo, Pulitzer Prize Winner John Ashbery, and others.
+Catanzano's other books include Multiversal, which won the PEN USA Literary Award in Poetry.
 Michael Palmer describes her work as "a poetic vision of multiple orders and multiple forms, of a fluid time set loose from linearity, and an open space that is motile and multidimensional."
-Since 2009 she has published writing on a theory and practice called "quantum poetics," which explores the intersections of poetry and science, particularly physics.
-Her other interests include cross-genre texts and the literary avant-garde.
+Since 2009 she has published writing on a poetic theory and artistic practice called "quantum poetics," which explores the intersections of poetry and physics.

 Life and work

 Her first book of poetry, Epiphany, was published by Anne Waldman.

 In 2009, Catanzano's Multiversal was published as the recipient of the Poets Out Loud Prize from Fordham University Press.
 Multiversal went on to receive the PEN USA Literary Award in Poetry.
 Previous winners of the PEN USA Literary Award in Poetry include Claudia Rankine, Anne Waldman, Craig Santos Perez, Seido Ray Ronci, Juan Felipe Herrera, Brian Turner, Martha Ronk, Donald Revell, Norman Dubie, Bob Kaufman, Carl Rakosi, Thom Gunn, Czeslaw Milosz, Mei-mei Berssenbrugge, Michael Palmer, and David Antin.

 Catanzano's third full-length collection, Starlight in Two Million: A Neo-Scientific Novella, combines poetry with fiction.
 It was published by Noemi Press in 2014 and won the Noemi Book Award.
 Cindra Halm in Rain Taxi writes that it "is a mind-full, mine-filled, field of literary, aesthetic, scientific, and imaginative constructs that take forms as collage, cultural allegory, anti-war expression, epistolary conversation, and song-of-joy-in-risk-taking, to list merely a few."

-Catanzano is an associate professor in creative writing and the poet-in-residence at Wake Forest University.
+Catanzano is a professor of English in creative writing and the poet-in-residence at Wake Forest University.
 She earned her MFA from the Iowa Writers' Workshop and taught at Naropa University until 2011, serving as the administrative director of the Department of Writing and Poetics in the Jack Kerouac School of Disembodied Poetics.
 She was also the managing editor for the literary magazine Bombay Gin.